Ambani details succession plan -- retail to Isha, energy to Anant | Business

 Just like his business, Ambani, 65, also has three children -- twins Akash and Isha, and youngest son Anant.

 ''Akash and Isha have assumed leadership roles in Jio and Retail respectively.
 They have been passionately involved in our consumer businesses since inception,'' he said. ''Anant has also joined our new energy business with great zeal.
-He is spending most of his time in Jamnagar.''
+In fact, he is spending most of his time in Jamnagar.''
 So far only Akash has been made functional head of a company, while the other two are on boards.

 In June, Akash, 30, was made the chairman of Reliance Jio Infocomm Ltd, a subsidiary of Jio Platforms.
-Jio Infocomm is the firm that holds telecom licenses but Mukesh Ambani continues to be the chairman of Jio Platforms, the firm in which global technology giants like Google and Facebook owner Meta have invested.
+Jio Infocomm is the firm that holds telecom licences but Mukesh Ambabi continues to be the chairman of Jio Platforms, the firm in which global technology giants like Google and Facebook owner Meta have invested.

 The senior Ambani also continues to head RRVL.